woduangle/Deep-Reinforcement-Learning-for-Traffic-Signal-Control-Optimization/A3C/readme.md

 Here, $$R_t$$ is the n-step TD target. $$r_t, r_{t+1}, \dots$$ are the immediate rewards at the current and future steps. $$\gamma$$ is the discount factor controlling the importance of future rewards. $$V(s_{t+n})$$ is the estimated value of state $$s_{t+n}$$.

 #### Advantage Function

+The advantage function quantifies how much better it is to take a specific action compared to the average behavior.
+It is computed as the difference between the n-step TD target and the predicted state value.

 $$
 A(s_t, a_t) = R_t - V(s_t)